-1. We check the eligibility of the application.
-All eligible applications progress to the assessment stage.

-- 2. We notify any ineligible applicants by email. - 3.
+- 1. We check the eligibility of the application.
+All eligible applications progress to the assessment stage. - 2.
+We notify any ineligible applicants by email. - 3.
 In some cases, we may think that the arts area you applied to may not be the best fit for your proposal.
 In these cases, we will contact you and ask you if you're happy for us to move your application to a more appropriate arts team.
 You can then choose to move it or leave it as it is. - 4.
-Arts Council staff and advisers assess the eligible applications based on our criteria for assessment and our scoring process. - 5.
-Arts Council staff and advisers recommend some of the applications for shortlisting. - A peer panel reviews all shortlisted applications and their associated supporting materials.
+Arts Council staff and advisers assess the eligible applications based on our criteria for assessment and our scoring process. - Arts Council staff and advisers recommend some of the applications for shortlisting. - A peer panel reviews all shortlisted applications and their associated supporting materials.
 The panel then scores the applications and makes decisions. - 7.
-We communicate the decisions by email to applicants. - 8.
-The Arts Council board notes the decisions.
+We communicate the decisions by email to applicants. - The Arts Council board notes the decisions.

-The arts team for the award that you selected in Online Services are the primary assessor for your application.
+The arts team for the primary artform that you selected on your application form is the team that will assess your application.

-If you also selected other artforms or arts practices in your application form, the primary assessors may ask for assessments from other arts teams.
+If you also selected other artforms or arts practices as relevant to your application, the primary assessors may ask for a secondary assessment from the relevant team.